EFTEC/BladeOne/README.md

 > composer require eftec/bladeone

-Where $views is the folder where the views (templates not compiled) will be stored.
+Where `$views` is the folder where the views (templates not compiled) will be stored.
-$cache is the folder where the compiled files will be stored.
+`$cache` is the folder where the compiled files will be stored.

 In this example, the BladeOne opens the template **hello**.
-So in the views folders it should exists a file called **hello.blade.php**
+So in the views folder it should exist a file called **hello.blade.php**

 views/hello.blade.php:
 ```html